 I take a probiotic in the morning and in the evening before bed.

 For me, magnesium supplementation changed everything.
-I run low on magnesium, so I am religious about supplementing twice a day.
+I run low on magnesium - as most of us are, so I am religious about supplementing twice a day.
 I sleep better and I recover faster from my workouts.
 Love it!

 I've tried several types of magnesium.
 I personally find magnesium glycinate to be the best for my gut.
 Others I know swear by magnesium oxide or sulfate.
 There are several types of magnesium available in supplement form.
 Of all the supplements I take regularly, I would say this is the one that I would miss the most.